syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 {% endtabs %}

 ### Agenda view height
-You can customize the height of AgendaView in `MonthView` by using the [AgendaViewHeight](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~AgendaViewHeight.html) property in `MonthViewSettings`.
+You can customize the height of agenda view in `MonthView` by using the [AgendaViewHeight](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~AgendaViewHeight.html) property in `MonthViewSettings`.

 {% tabs %}
 {% highlight c# %}